brikrey67/rails-views/readme.md

 ```
 Rake routes allows us at any time to view the current routes of this app and see the controller actions mapped to each route.

-For example, let's look at the request/response life cycle of a get request hitting the artists index action.
+For example, let's look at the request/response life cycle of a get request hitting the `artists` `index` action.

 When a user visits: `http:localhost:3000/artists`

 - The user types in a url, which triggers a request to the server.
 It hits the router.
 The router says, "a GET request to the '/artists' path?
 No problem!
-Hey, artists controller, you need to perform the index action"
+Hey, `artists` controller, you need to perform the `index` action"

-- The artists controller says, "An index action?
+- The `artists` controller says, "An index action?
 I've got one of those.
 Lets see, it says here I need to ask the model for information about all of the artists.
 Hey, ActiveRecord Model, gimme that data!"

 - Thanks for all the artists, Now I'm going to send all this information to the view.
 The view than generates a response to the client.

 Let's write the code to make this response a reality.

-## WE-Do: Define an Index Action and View (15/55)
+## WE-Do: Define an Index Action and View (15 / 55)

 We need to first create a controller for our artists.
 In your terminal:

 ```bash